codinglibrary/myProjects/MyDocs/MyNotes(MD)/Spring.md

 ##### @RequestParam

+`@RequestParam` binds the value of the query string parameter `name` into the `name` parameter of the `greeting()` method.
+This query string parameter is implicitly not `required` because of the use of the `defaultValue` attribute.
+If it is absent in the request, the `defaultValue` of `World` is used.

 ##### @RequestAttribute

 #### @ReponseBody

+`@ResponseBody`Annotation that indicates a method return value should be bound to the web response body.
+Supported for annotated handler methods.As of version 4.0 this annotation can also be added on the type level in which case it is inherited and does not need to be added on the method level.

-The [`@ResponseBody`](https://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/web/bind/annotation/ResponseBody.html) annotation tells Spring MVC not to render a model into a view but, rather, to write the returned object into the response body.
+The `@ResponseBody`annotation tells Spring MVC not to render a model into a view but, rather, to write the returned object into the response body.
 It does so by using one of Spring’s message converters.
 Because Jackson 2 is in the classpath, [`MappingJackson2HttpMessageConverter`](https://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/http/converter/json/MappingJackson2HttpMessageConverter.html) will handle the conversion of a `Greeting` object to JSON if the request’s `Accept` header specifies that JSON should be returned.

 #### @ConfigurationProperties